 Children also face a future of escalating loss and damage beyond the immediate impacts we are seeing now.
 The world they inherit is in a state of multiple intersecting social, political, economic, and environmental crises.
 Impacts from climate change are already beyond the limits to adaptation and this will worsen without transformational changes.
 Children alive today will never know a stable climate, their futures have been stolen by those most responsible for the climate crisis as result, many young people are experiencing ecological grief and eco-anxiety.

-6. Loss and Damage
+6. Loss and Damage in the Climate Negotiations?

 Under the UNFCCC